 - An unmodified review report shall contain a clear written expression of limited assurance.
-The assurance practitioner shall review and assess the conclusions drawn from the evidence obtained as the basis for the expression of limited assurance. - Based on the work performed, the assurance practitioner shall assess whether any information obtained during the review indicates that the financial information is not prepared, or presented fairly, in all material respects, in accordance with the applicable criteria. - Under paragraph 59, the report on a review of financial information needs to describe the scope of the engagement to enable the reader to understand the nature of the work performed and make it clear that an audit was not performed and, therefore, that an audit opinion is not expressed.
+The assurance practitioner shall review and assess the conclusions drawn from the evidence obtained as the basis for the expression of limited assurance. - Based on the work performed, the assurance practitioner shall assess whether any information obtained during the review indicates that the historical financial information is not prepared, or presented fairly, in all material respects, in accordance with the applicable criteria. - Under paragraph 61, the report on a review of financial information needs to describe the scope of the engagement to enable the reader to understand the nature of the work performed and make it clear that an audit was not performed and, therefore, that an audit opinion is not expressed. - The report on a review of historical financial information shall contain the following basic elements:

-- 59 The report on a review of financial information shall contain the following basic elements: - (a) Title; - (b) Addressee; - (c) Opening or introductory paragraph including: - (i) Identification of the financial information on which the review has been performed; - (ii) A statement of the responsibility of those charged with governance of the entity, including the identification of the applicable criteria, and the responsibility of the assurance practitioner; and - (iii) A statement, where appropriate, that the financial information has been prepared for a particular purpose and user(s), and any express restriction on the distribution of the review report or on those entitled to rely on it; - (d) A paragraph describing the nature of a review, including: - (i) A reference to this ASRE applicable to review engagements; - (ii) A statement that a review is limited primarily to enquiries and analytical procedures; and - (iii) A statement that an audit has not been performed, that the procedures undertaken provide less assurance than an audit and that an audit opinion is not expressed;
+- (a) Title2; - (b) Addressee: - (c) Opening or introductory paragraph including: - (i) Identification of the historical financial information on which the review has been performed; - (ii) A statement of the responsibility of those charged with governance of the entity, including the identification of the applicable criteria, and the responsibilities of the assurance practitioner; and - (iii) A statement, where appropriate, that the historical financial information has been prepared for a particular purpose and user(s), and any express restriction on the distribution of the review report or on those entitled to rely on it; - (d) A paragraph describing the nature of a review, including: - (i) A statement that the review is conducted in accordance with this ASRE; - (ii) A statement that a review is limited primarily to enquiries and analytical procedures; and - (iii) A statement that an audit has not been performed, that the procedures undertaken provide less assurance than an audit and that an audit opinion is not expressed; - (e) A conclusion of limited assurance; - (f) Date of the review report; - (g) Assurance practitioner's address; and

-&lt;sup>3 It may be appropriate to use the term "independent" in the title to distinguish the assurance practitioner's report from reports that might be issued by others, such as officers of the entity, or from the reports of other practitioners who may not have to abide by the same ethical requirements as an independent practitioner.
+It may be appropriate to use the term "independent" in the review report title to distinguish the assurance practitioner's report from reports that might be issued by others, such as officers of the entity, or from the reports of other practitioners who may not have to abide by the same ethical requirements as an independent assurance practitioner.